PonteIneptique/specifications/Optional-Extensions.md

 A successful POST request should return the status code `201(Created)`.

-If a POST request is unsuccessful because of problems with the request content (i.e., parameters or request body), then the return status code should be `400(Bad Request)`.
+If a POST request is unsuccessful because of problems with the request content (i.e., parameters or request body), then the return status code should be `400(Bad Request)` or a custom status code in the 4XX series signaling a more specific error.

 If a POST request is unsuccessful because the specified item `@id` is already in use, then the return status code should be `409(Conflict)`.
 An implementation must never allow the creation of items with duplicate `@id` values.